kimjoy2002/StS2Hoshino/README.md

 This mod is a port of the Slay the Spire 1 Hoshino mod with various card improvements.

-## Hoshino System
+## Hoshino Mechanism
-Hoshino is based on ammo usage, reload, shield, countdown, deck return, and deck shuffle.
+Hoshino is based on ammo usage, reload, shield, Out of Ammo, draw pile return, and shuffle.

 - Ammo: Most attacks including basic attacks consume 1 ammo.
 Starts with 4 ammo.
 - Reload: Spent ammo can always be reloaded as a free action by spending 1 energy.
 There are cards that gain block or have synergy effects when reloading.